Back To Top

 Your team is there to talk things through

 For a site like this, every decision counts even down to the order of the options in the navigation menu.
-Over the course of this project, a lot of my time was spent talking through ideas with the team.
-It's easy to assume everyone is on the same page, but taking the extra moment to discus research, proposals, and decisions a little further can make all the difference for satisfaction and success later on.
-The best teams are those that trust each other to exchange ideas in an intentional manner.
+Over the course of this project, a lot of my time was spent talking through ideas with the client.
+It's easy to assume everyone is on the same page, but the best work is built on true understanding, not assumptions.
+Taking the initiative in voicing any concerns, checking in on the client's satisfaction, and double checking important details makes all the difference.
+It's how you ensure that you're working with the cline, and not just for them.